dotnet/vblang/proposals/proposal-FlagsEnumOperators.md

   * **Clear**
     * `MyFlags = (MyFlags And Not Flags.Red)`

-It would good if we could define a set of generic extension methods that implement those functions.
+It would good be if we could define a set of generic extension methods that implement those functions.

 ```vbnet
 Imports System.Runtime.CompilerServices